-- (i) A regular employee shall in each calendar year (January 1 to December 31) be entitled to utilize up to a maximum of three (3) paid work days to be deducted from their accumulated sick leave bank (Article 21.04) for the purposes of personal, emergency and family leave.
-Effective January 1, 2012 a regular employee shall in each calendar year (January 1 to December 31) be entitled to utilize up to a maximum of four (4) paid work days to be deducted from their accumulated sick leave bank (Article 21.04) for the purposes of personal, emergency and family leave - (ii) In order to be entitled to the paid leave pursuant to this Article, an employee must have and maintain a minimum of seventy-five (75) days in their accumulated sick leave bank. - (iii) An employee shall get prior approval for the leave from the Employer and schedule the leave to meet operational requirements. - (iv) In the event of an emergency or unforeseeable occurrence the employee shall notify their supervisor of their absence as soon as practical.
+- A regular employee shall in each calendar year (January 1 to December 31) be entitled to utilize up to a maximum of five (5) paid workdays to be deducted from their accumulated sick leave bank (Article 21.04) for the purposes of personal, emergency and family leave. - (ii) In order to be entitled to the paid leave pursuant to this Article, an employee must have and maintain a minimum of twenty-five (25) days in their accumulated sick leave bank. - (iii) An employee shall get prior approval for the leave from the Employer and schedule the leave to meet operational requirements. - (iv) In the event of an emergency or unforeseeable occurrence the employee shall notify their supervisor of their absence as soon as practical.